OpenC3/docs.openc3.com/_docs_v5/4_guides/scripting.md

 ## Interfaces

-These methods allow the user to manipulate OpenC3 interfaces.
+These methods allow the user to manipulate COSMOS interfaces.

 ### connect_interface

-Connects to targets associated with a OpenC3 interface.
+Connects to targets associated with a COSMOS interface.

 Syntax: